 Affordable housing coupled with strong household incomes could be why Michigan has the 4th highest percentage of owner occupied housing in the nation.
 In fact, in the Wolverine State, the typical home value is $121,700, or $55,000 less than the national median of $176,700, yet the median income of $48,273 is only slightly less than the U.S. norm of $52,250.
 That means Michigan homeowners spend about $27.5% of their income on housing related expenses, which is 4% less than the country’s average of 31.6%, and ranks Michigan 33rd for the most affordable state for income to housing cost ratio.
 In Michigan, about 70 percent of houses are owner occupied, compared to the national average of 61.3%.

 What can be deduced from these details?
 They all relate to risk.
 If your insurance provider determines that these factors make your home riskier to insure, you’re likely to wind up paying more for your homeowners insurance policy.
 You do have some control over these risks, however.
 Making your home more secure is a good start.
 Installing a complete home security system, for example, means your home is less likely to be burglarized, lowering the chance that your insurance company will have to replace stolen items.
-Even installing motion-sensitive lights and surveillance cameras can lower your risk—and therefore your premium.
+Even installing safety features like motion-sensitive lights and surveillance cameras can lower your risk and therefore your premium.

 The majority of Michigan home insurance companies have multiple coverage options to pick between; here are a couple of those options: